Dr Sun Yat-Sen Museum

 This cosy lounge with a small courtyard at the back attracts a cool mix of locals and expats.
 The board games are at the ready to get...

 A trendy diner that wows with its bao (Chinese buns) – snow-white orbs crammed with juicy meat and slathered with a palette of Asian...

 7 Castle Rd · interesting places nearby

-The museum, dedicated to the father of modern China, is housed in a marvellous Edwardian-style building, which itself is more interesting than the exhibitions.
-Originally named Kom Tong Hall and built in 1914, the mansion was the residence of Ho Kom-tong, a tycoon from an influential Eurasian family in the early colonial era.
+The museum, dedicated to the father of modern China, is housed in an Edwardian-style building, which is arguably more interesting than the solemn displays of archival materials.
+Built in 1914, the mansion belonged to Ho Kom-tong, a tycoon from a Eurasian family.
 It was converted into a Mormon Church in 1960, and became a museum in 2006.
 If you're taking the bus, alight at the Hong Kong Baptist Church on Caine Rd.